Merkur Progress Review – Going strong since the 1950’s

 At around $62 (£45) it’s a good buy and worth the bit of extra investment if the adjustments are required.

-Merkur Progress 570 – Worth a quick mention is the 570 model.
-This is the standard razor that comes with a travel case that is slightly more expensive.
+Merkur Progress 570 – It is worth mentioning the 570 model.
+This is the standard razor that comes with a travel case, which is slightly more expensive.

 Final Thoughts – Who Is It Best Suited For?

-Adjustable razors like the Merkur Progress take a little more time than other safety razors to get used to.
-There’s a learning curve involved with getting settings that work for you and a slight learning curve with blade replacement.
+Adjustable razors, such as the Merkur Progress, take a little more time to get used to than other safety razors.
+There is a learning curve involved in finding the right settings, and a slight learning curve is also associated with blade replacement.

-If you’re new to using safety razors then do go slow to prevent cutting yourself.
-Maybe try out level 1 first and work your way up.
+If you’re new to using safety razors, go slowly to prevent cutting yourself.
+Try level 1 first and work your way up.